-This isn’t always possible as budget can have huge part to play in this.
+This isn’t always possible as budget can have a huge part to play in this.
 But night flights are a good option because they dim the cabin lights and your little ones will be used to being sleepy at this time.
 However, if your baby goes through the witching hour around 4-6pm, probably best not to pick this time, either.
 You know best – but it isn’t always possible to be as picky as you’d like.

 • Plan your packing

-Make a comprehensive packing list (I have a downloadable version here) of all the items you need to take with you – items that you will need at the airport and on the flight, and those of which you can put into hold.
+Make a comprehensive packing list (I have a downloadable version here) of all the items you need to take with you – items that you will need at the airport and on the flight, and those for which you can put into hold.

 • Invest in a good rucksack